brunetto/brunetto.github.com/stories/about.md

 and I'm a [PhD student in Astronomy](http://www.dfa.unipd.it/index.php?id=1051) ([CV](curriculum-vitae.html)) at the [Department of Physics and Astronomy](http://www.dfa.unipd.it/) of the [University of Padua](http://www.unipd.it/).
-My [PhD project](research/research.html) is about the formation and evolution of compact objects (i.e. neutron stars and black holes) binaries in young stellar clusters.
+My [PhD project](research/research.html) is about the formation and evolution of compact objects (i.e. neutron stars and black holes) binaries in young star clusters.
 These binaries are thought to be the most promising sources of detectable gravitational waves.
 See the [research](research/research.html) page for more information.
 My master thesis was about creating a Python code to calculate the two point correlation